Why is Your Radiator Cold at the Bottom?

 If you live in a hard water area then a scale reducer is a great option as hard water increases the speed at which limescale forms.

 Install a Magnetic Filter

-A magnetic filter can be fitted in a central heating system to collect any rust, sludge or debris from the circulating water before it has chance to build up and reduce the efficiency of the heating system.
-The filter is emptied during an annual service.
+A magnetic filter can be fitted within a central heating system to collect any rust, limescale and debris from the circulating water.
+This will prevent a build-up of sludge and reduce the chance of a blockage.
+The filter will be emptied during an annual service.

 Read more with our guide to Water Treatment in Heating Systems.

 Why radiators might be cold at the top

 A radiator which is cold at the top but hot at the bottom suggests that air is trapped in the system.
 You can sort this issue yourself by bleeding your radiators.

 To bleed the radiators you’ll need a radiator key and a dry cloth.
 You’ll need to turn the heating off, allow it to cool and release the open the bleed valve by turning the key.
 There will be a hissing noise as air escapes.
 When water begins to appear, you can tighten the valve again and hot water should be able to rise to the top of the radiator.

 Find out more in How to Bleed a Radiator and Why It’s Essential.

 Note: If you’re the slightest bit unsure about bleeding a radiator then it’s always best to contact a qualified heating engineer.